 Photos are often neglected.
 I have seen businesses where they only have the Streetview.
 Sometimes the only other picture posted is from the customer.
 The example above is a customer sitting in their car; you can see the dashboard, and this is not an overly attractive picture for a business.
 Also, if you not careful, Google will pull in a photo from the wrong Facebook page or a news article.

 I recommend adding five to eight exterior and five to eight interior photos with and without staff.
 Pictures with people look much better than empty storefronts and lobbies.
 Show off your personality and let people see that real people work at your business.
 Play around taking photos at different times of the day to see which photos you like more.
 Ask your friends and staff to vote on which pictures they like.
 You can hire a Google Trusted Photographer to take a 360 tour of your location, and they also snap staff photos.

 Wrong located in

-Google now allows users to edit the located in featured in Google My Business.
+Google now allows users to edit the located in featured in Google Business Profile.
 The example of RedBox above was shown in the wrong business; I also noticed that the hours are missing.
-You need to perform a Google search to verify that your GMB shows the correct "located in".
+You need to perform a Google search to verify that your GBP shows the correct "located in".
 If not, you can advise users that you are located in a specific store, shopping center, grocery store, building or in a mall and help make it easier for your customers to find you.

-If you have a Google My Business, you need to perform an audit on your listing.
+If you have a Google Business Profile, you need to perform an audit on your listing.
 Look and see if any of the above glaring issues are affecting your listing and correct them.
 Your customers will appreciate it and you it might be the key ingredient between remaining in business or closing down permanently.